DizzyHSlightlyVoided/URandomGen/README.md

 The Generators
 --------------
-The RandomXorShift class is based on the [xorshift](http://www.jstatsoft.org/v08/i14/paper) random number generator developed by George Marsaglia.
-Specifically, it uses the [xorshift*](http://en.wikipedia.org/wiki/Xorshift#Xorshift.2A) variation, which takes a typical xorshift
+The RandomXorshift class is based on the [xorshift](http://www.jstatsoft.org/v08/i14/paper) random number generator developed by George Marsaglia.
+Specifically, it uses the [xorshift*](http://en.wikipedia.org/wiki/Xorshift#Xorshift.2A) variation, which takes a typical xorshift operation and multiplies it by a constant value.

 Licenses
 --------